 Writing has been an essential part of Charlotte's artistic path.
-She's a proud reviewer at Theatre Is Easy, continues to develop her own plays and write short-form fiction and non-fiction.
+She's a proud reviewer at Theatre Is Easy and Exeunt, continues to develop her own plays, and writes short-form fiction and non-fiction.

 REVIEW: The Tooth-Puller